-- In the process of applying to, or accepted for, a credit-bearing study abroad or internship program of at least three weeks (21 days)
+- In the process of applying to, or accepted to, a credit-bearing study abroad or internship program.
+Proof of program acceptance is required prior to award disbursement;

-- Studying abroad in a country or area with an overall Travel Advisory Level 1 or 2, according to the U.S. Department of State’s Travel Advisory System
+- Applying for credit-bearing study abroad programs in a country or location with an overall Travel Advisory Level 1 or 2, according to the U.S. Department of State’s Travel Advisory System.

 There are two application cycles per year for the Gilman.
 These cycles allow students to apply to the Gilman Scholarship a year in advance of their study abroad program.
 Students who are not selected for the scholarship in the one cycle may apply again in the next cycle, as long as their study abroad term in still accommodated.